BernardLerring/TheOffice/README.md

 - The score from the previous game is still visible after the restart quiz button is pushed.

+- When I created the pagination to produce one question at a time, it broke the "restart quiz" function, so I did not include the paginatiuon in the final quiz.

 ## Deployment

 The site was deployed to GitHub pages by following these steps: